-Tom Jackson, the standout Denver Broncos linebacker and Pro Football Hall of Fame broadcaster, joined ESPN as its first NFL studio analyst in 1987 for the launch of the network’s NFL game coverage.
+Tom Jackson, the standout Denver Broncos linebacker and Pro Football Hall of Fame broadcaster, joined ESPN as one of its first NFL studio analysts in 1987 for the launch of the network’s NFL game coverage.
 Twenty nine years later, Jackson remains one of sports media’s foremost pro football analysts, drawing experience from both his playing career and his nearly three decades in broadcasting.

 Jackson has teamed with host Chris Berman since 1987 on Sunday NFL Countdown.
 ESPN’s weekly Sunday morning pregame show has garnered seven Sports Emmy awards for Outstanding Studio Show – Weekly (1988, 1991, 1994, 1995, 2001, 2003 and 2007 seasons).
 This duo also teamed together every Sunday night in the fall from 1987-2005 to host the critically-acclaimed NFL PrimeTime, annually cable television’s highest-rated studio show.

 Since 2006, Berman and Jackson have continued to deliver NFL highlights to fans during both the 7 p.m.
 Sunday edition of SportsCenter (with John Saunders and Trent Dilfer) and on “The Blitz” on the 11 p.m.
 SportsCenter.
 Jackson serves as the on-site analyst for ESPN’s annual coverage of the Pro Football Hall of Fame enshrinement ceremony in Canton, Ohio, and he is part of the company’s Super Bowl coverage each year.
 Jackson has also provided analysis on ESPN’s NFL Draft telecast and he was an analyst on ABC’s Super Bowl XL pre-game show in

 Jackson made three appearances in the Pro Bowl (1977-79).
 He was named by his teammates as Denver’s defensive Most Valuable Player in 1974, 1976-77, and was voted Denver’s Most Inspirational Player (1981-86), the only Broncos player to have won the award at the time of his retirement.